johnasp/johnaspinall.co.uk/_posts/portfolio/2018-10-01-smart-apprentics.md

 category: Portfolio
 tasks: Visual design
 caption: Smart Apprentices
-excerpt: Completed the visual design screens and user flow of a native app version of a Smart Apprentices product.
+excerpt: UX & UI redesign of an iOS app known as “Not a CV” which was one of a suite of produts for SAAS client operating in the digital apprenticeships space.
 ---

 UI redesign of the "Not a CV" native application, specifically used for the iOS platform.
 Also built a prototype of the application in Adobe XD to be shown to stakeholders and also shared with the app developer to illustrate the application flow.